eclipse-archived/codewind-docs/docs/_guides/codewind-vs-code-quick-guide.md

 }
 ```

-Any changes that you make to your code are automatically built and redeployed by Codewind and you can view them in your browser.
+Any changes that you make to your code are automatically built and redeployed by Codewind, and you can view them in your browser.

 ### Working with the example calculator microservice
 You now can work with the example calculator microservice.